Commando (1985 film): Plot

-Afterward, Matrix and Cindy break into a warehouse owned by Arius that supplies weapons for his army, and learn where Jenny is being held after tracing Arius' island base on a map of the coastal region.
-Matrix breaks into a surplus store to equip himself with military weaponry, but is arrested by the arriving police.
-Cindy helps him escape by using a rocket launcher on the police car and, after commandeering a seaplane from a nearby marina controlled by Arius, Matrix and Cindy land the plane off the coast of Arius' island hideout.

-Matrix instructs Cindy to contact General Kirby and then proceeds to Arius's villa, killing Arius and his army.
-Jenny escapes to the villa's basement, but is eventually captured by Bennett.
-Matrix tracks them down, and after a lengthy fight, Matrix finally kills Bennett by impaling him with a steam pipe.
-Kirby arrives with a military detachment and asks Matrix to rejoin the unit, but Matrix declines and departs the island aboard the seaplane with Jenny and Cindy, telling Kirby "no chance."
+With evidence discovered in Cooke's car, Matrix and Cindy break into a nearby warehouse owned by Arius that supplies weapons for his army.
+They learn where Jenny is being held after tracing Arius's island (San Nicolas Island) base using a coastal region map.
+Matrix breaks into a surplus store to equip himself with military weaponry, but is arrested by the police.
+Cindy helps him escape, and after commandeering a seaplane from a nearby Arius-controlled marina, Matrix and Cindy land the plane off the coast of Arius' island hideout.
+Matrix instructs Cindy to contact General Kirby and then proceeds to Arius's villa, killing Arius's entire army.
+Arius emerges and engages Matrix in a gunfight until Matrix kills Arius.
+Jenny escapes to the villa's basement but is eventually recaptured by Bennett.
+Matrix tracks them down, and after a lengthy showdown, Matrix finally kills Bennett by impaling him with a steam pipe.
+Kirby arrives with a military detachment and asks Matrix to rejoin the unit, but Matrix declines and departs the island aboard the seaplane with Jenny and Cindy.